-This experience is an introduction to teaching in pre-school, primary, middle, or secondary grade classrooms.
+This experience is an introduction to teaching in primary, middle, or secondary grade classrooms.
 Minimum time: 30 hours in an academic setting pre-approved by the Division of Education.
-(F.E. - 30 hours)

-EDU 103 EDUCATION OF CHILDREN WITH SPECIAL NEEDS Two credit hours Prerequisites or may be taken concurrently with EDU 101 and EDU 102; PSY 100 (or PSY 110); PSY 205
+EDU 103 EDUCATION OF CHILDREN WITH SPECIAL NEEDS Two credit hours Prerequisites or may be taken concurrently: EDU 101 and EDU 102; PSY 100 (or PSY 110) May be taken concurrently with PSY 205

 This is a survey course designed to introduce the students to characteristics of learners with special learning, physical and emotional needs.
 Public laws, court cases, teaching and accommodations strategies will be explored as they relate to trends in reaching students having disabilities, gifts and talents, and diverse cultural needs in both special education and inclusive K-12 settings.
-(F.E. - 20 hrs.)
+15 hours of clinical/field experience hours required